Amoret Whitaker

 Amoret Whitaker is a forensic entomologist in the UK.

 Education

-She studied a BSc in zoology at Reading University, a masters of taxonomy and biodiversity at Imperial College London and the Natural History Museum, London and a PhD in forensic entomology at King's College London.
+She studied a BSc in zoology at Reading University, a master's of taxonomy and biodiversity at Imperial College London and the Natural History Museum, London and a PhD in forensic entomology at King's College London.

 Career and research

 Amoret's early research was into fleas, which are her favourite insects.
 She wrote the Fleas (Siphonaptera) volume of the Handbooks for the identification of British Insects, published in 2007 by the Royal Entomological Society and is currently writing Flea for the Reaktion Books Animal series.

 She moved in forensic entomology and regularly carries out casework with police forces in the UK using insect evidence to determine the post mortem interval of a body.
 The first case she worked on was the Murder of Shafilea Ahmed.

 Her research looks at the development and behaviour of blowflies and beetles under different environmental conditions, she is based at the Natural History Museum in London where she is a Scientific Associate, at the body farm in Tennessee and at the University of Winchester where she is a senior lecturer in forensic studies.